Oh yeah, well you hear this too, the truth about public teacher salaries.

 They got booze and food.

-So what we need to do is these these classical study people, we need to send them to me, and I will pay them how to study the classified ads to get a job after college.
+Yeah, what we need to do is these classical study people, we need to send them to me, and I will pay them how to study the classified ads to get a job after college.

-It is obvious at one time it was uh something of great esteem, something of tremendous important value.
+Well, you know, it's obvious as I look into this classical studies business, it is obvious at one time it was something of great esteem, something of tremendous important value.

 I have to think like everything else in higher education today that it's been dumbed down.

-He uh he created it because of the deterioration in the whole field.
+He created it because of the deterioration in the whole field, because of how it's just, it's lost whatever specialness that it once had.

-For for example, it's not new that college graduates don't know anything.
+For example, it's not new that college graduates don't know anything.

 That's not really that new.

-But generally what's happened is that American employers have have taken these ill-educated graduates and they've turned them into productive employees after a lot of investment.
+But generally, what's happened is that American employers have taken these ill-educated graduates and they've turned them into productive employees after a lot of investment.

 Because they can't get a handle on what faces them next year with Obamacare, what other regulations might be awaiting them.

-So this woman or person, whoever it is, I'm assuming it's a woman that wrote this note, Occupy Wall Street, lamenting the fact she's gonna have zero job opportunities with her classical studies degree, the villain is Obama.
+So this woman, their person, whoever it is, I'm assuming it's a woman that wrote this note, Occupy Wall Street, lamenting the fact she's going to have zero job opportunities with her classical studies degree, the villain is Obama.

 There'll be a time where the economy will be able to absorb these people again, but it's down the road a bit.